Better-Broadband/murakami-config/lanner-setup.md

 $ sudo docker logs -f $id  # using the id from above
 # ctrl+c to exit once you've observed the upload
 ```
-12. Edit the `trusted-edge.service` unit file.
-Line 7 should read "User = USERNAME".
-Change that "USERNAME" to the Username on the Lanner system.

 13. Move the `trusted-edge.service` unit file to the `/etc/systemd/system` directory.
 You will need to assume root to do this `sudo mv trusted-edge.service /etc/systemd/system`
 15. Move the `trusted-edge.sh` script to its own directory. `sudo mkdir -p /trusted-edge; sudo mv trusted-edge.sh /trusted-edge`
 16. Change ownership of the new directory to the current user so the service can use it. `sudo chown -R $USER /trusted-edge`